bruno-gurgel/MyReads/README.md

 - Install al the project dependencies with `npm install`;
 - Start the development server with `npm start`.

+**Obs: Since this app was created with the newly released npm version 7, it creates a package-lock.json version 2, that may cause some problems if you don't have this npm version.
+In this case you should install and start the app with `yarn install` and `yarn start`.
+[Here are the instructions to install yarn](https://yarnpkg.com/getting-started/install)**

 ### Contributions

 Any contributtions and/or suggestions are greatly appreciated.